codacy/docs/docs/faq/troubleshooting/we-no-longer-have-access-to-this-repository.md

-# Failed to clone the repository, generate a new SSH key
+# We no longer have access to this repository, check your SSH keys

 SSH keys are exclusively used for repository cloning.
 Depending on the level of access that the user configuring the repository on Codacy has on the remote Git provider, the key can be added either: